nxp-auto-goldvip/gvip/cloud-gw/README.rst

 is not persistent between reboots, so it must be recreated for internet connection.
 To restart the Greengrass V2 Nucleus and configure the network:

-- Log into the v2xdomu virtual machine as described in :ref:`xen_hypervisor` chapter.
+- Log into the v2xdomu virtual machine using the command: ``xl console v2xdomu``.

 - The provision script can be used again to configure the network interface that will be used by
   Greengrass: